+- Playground markings encourage active games - Play equipment and children are taught how to play together

+Quiet activities including:

-- Playground markings encourage active games - · Play equipment and children are taught how to play together - Quiet activities including: - Zoned Areas-quiet areas in playgrounds include seating and the development. - Lunchtime clubs run by the Learning Mentors Ed Poole to encourage positive social interactions.
+- · Zoned Areas-quiet areas in playgrounds include seating and the development. - Lunchtime clubs run by the Learning Mentor to encourage positive social interactions.

 Anti-Bullying Education is taken seriously.
 Children need to know that bullying is wrong, what it is and how to deal with it when they see it.
 Anti-bullying week is held in November, alternating between a focus on respecting diversity and stopping bullying when it happens.
 The week can include visits from theatre groups, visitors from the community, assemblies and taught lessons in class.
 Taught lessons include drama work, circle time, reading stories and nonfiction texts about bullying, discrimination and diversity, discussion, artwork, writing and surveying and data analysis.
 Weekly PHSE lessons teach the social and emotional aspects of learning.
 The half termly themes are designed to teach resilience, self-awareness and confidence.
 Children are taught through a range of activities to resolve conflict and recognise their own strengths and set personal targets.
 E-safety is taught in discrete lessons and as part of ICT lessons in line with the school e-safety policy.
 At Widnes Academy, in the first week of the new school term we complete antibullying charters.
 During this time each class also chooses an anti-bullying ambassador for their class.
 Anti-bullying ambassadors act as another voice of the child.
-Children are encouraged to approach them around school if they have any worries or concerns.
-Anti-bullying ambassadors are also encouraged to support pupils on the playground with their social interections.
-When there has been a bullying incident, additional focused activities may be carried out to address underlying issues (e.g. awareness raising activities, targeted interventions, BullyBusters).
+Children are encouraged to support pupils on the playground with their social interections.
+When there has been a bullying incident, additional focused activities may be carried out to address underlying issues (e.g. awareness raising activities, targeted interventions, ani- bullying ambassadors).
 All staff receive training to increase awareness of bullying and equality and staff and parents updated with training/newsletters.